Tensor Dropout for Robust Learning: Experimental evaluation

-\textbf{Results:} For MRI-based experiments we implement an 18-layer ResNet with three-dimensional convolutions.
+\paragraph{Results:} For MRI-based experiments we implement an 18-layer ResNet with three-dimensional convolutions.
 We minimize the mean squared error using Adam \cite{kingma2014adam}, starting with an initial learning rate of \(10^{-4}\), reduced by a factor of 10 at epochs 25, 50, and 75.
 We train for 100 epochs with a mini-batch size of 8 and a weight decay (\(\mathrm{L}_{2}\) penalty) of \(5\times10^{-4}\).
-As previously observed, our Stochastic Rank Regularized tensor regression network outperforms the ResNet baseline by a large margin, Table~\ref{table:mri}.
-To put this into context, the current state-of-art for convolutional neural networks on age prediction from brain MRI on most datasets is an MAE of around 3.6 years \citep{cole2017predicting, herent2018brain}.

-\textbf{Robustness to noise:} We tested the robustness of our model to white Gaussian noise added to the MRI data.
+For Tucker-based R-TRL we used a tensor with rank \(128 \times 6 \times 7 \times 6\).
+For CP-based R-TRL we used a Kruskal tensor with \(82\) components.
+As previously observed, our randomized tensor regression network outperforms the 3D-ResNet baseline by a large margin, Table~\ref{table:mri}.
+To put this into context, the current state-of-art for convolutional neural networks on age prediction from brain MRI on most datasets is an MAE of around 3.6 years \cite{cole2017predicting}. \paragraph{Robustness study:} We tested the robustness of our model to white Gaussian noise added to the MRI data.
 Noise in MRI data typically follows a Rician distribution but can be approximated by a Gaussian for signal-to-noise ratios (SNR) greater than \(2\) \cite{gudbjartsson1995rician}.
 As both the signal (MRI voxel intensities) and noise are zero-mean, we define \( \mathrm{SNR} = \frac{\sigma_{\mathrm{signal}}^2}{\sigma_{\mathrm{noise}}^2} \), where \( \sigma \) is the variance.
 We incrementally increase the added noise in the test set and compare the error rate of the models.